About Us

 A very warm welcome to our website.

-Kiwi CRPS Charitable Trust is a New Zealand charity providing support, friendship, awareness and education for those in New Zealand who are living with, or have loved ones with, Complex Regional Pain Syndrome.
+Kiwi CRPS Charitable Trust is a New Zealand charity providing support, friendship, awareness and education for those in New Zealand who are living with, or have loved ones with, complex regional pain syndrome (CRPS).

-We understand that a diagnosis of Complex Regional Pain syndrome is a scary one.
-If you, like the majority of us, did a quick web-search after leaving the doctors office, chances are you found horror story after horror story about CRPS.
+We understand that a diagnosis of complex regional pain syndrome is a scary one.
+If you, like the majority of us, did a quick search on the web after leaving the doctor’s office, chances are you found some horror stories about CRPS.

 It is our mission to be aware of the realities of CRPS but to do our best to be here as a positive force to support you and your family through this time.